 An internist or a rheumatologist should be involved in the management of patients treated with immunomodulatory agents.

-Can be used if topical therapy inadequate to treat iritis (especially if bilateral).
+Clinical Context: Can be used if topical therapy inadequate to treat iritis (especially if bilateral).
 Decreases inflammation by suppressing migration of polymorphonuclear leukocytes and by reversing increased capillary permeability.

 In chronic granulomatous iritis, it may not be possible to taper corticosteroids completely, especially without corticosteroid-sparing agents.
 These are often continued for 2-3 years before discontinuation if there is good control, and often they need to be used much longer.
 Some diseases are chronic and require very long-term treatment.
 When stopping immunomodulatory agents, it may take several months before disease recurs, so long-term vigilance is needed.